tetengo/tetengo.cpp/README.md

 A command line interface library.

-The utility for terminal string width calculates string widths displayed in the terminal console.
-Some east Asian characters needs two columns to display.
+The utility for splitting a string into graphemes.
+The graphemes return the character widths in the terminal console.

 ### tetengo::json